- This event has passed.

 By equipping students with foundational digital literacy, computational thinking and coding skills, they will not only build strong foundations needed for school now, but also for the largely unknown, technology-oriented careers of tomorrow.

-In this edWebinar, join Marcos Navas, Technology Facilitator from Union City Public Schools in New Jersey, to learn how you can prepare your students for their future.
+In this edWebinar, watch Marcos Navas, Technology Facilitator from Union City Public Schools in New Jersey, to learn how you can prepare your students for their future.

-- Define the “coder mindset” and explain how to help students develop it
+- Defines the “coder mindset” and explain how to help students develop it

-- Show examples of tools you can use to introduce young students to coding
+- Shows examples of tools you can use to introduce young students to coding

-- Provide sample outcomes of student coding in action
+- Provides sample outcomes of student coding in action

-K-8 teachers, librarians, and school and district leaders will benefit from attending this session.
-There will be time to get your questions answered at the end of the presentation.
+K-8 teachers, librarians, and school and district leaders will benefit from watching this recorded session.

 About the Presenter